mitchdavenport88/VisitJQ/TESTING.md

     * Checked on slides 2 and 3 that arrows are displayed on both sides of the carousel.
 6. Checked that the indicator buttons update in appearance dependent on the slides index, they should indicate what slide is currently been shown.
 7. Clicked on each indication button.
 On click the carousel should move to its corresponding slide e.g. button 2 will display slide 2 and so on...
-8. 4 slides in total.
+8. Checked there are 4 slides in total.
 9. Changed the window width to below 992px to check the carousel shows text only and the images get hidden.
     * Carousel content should adjust to the screen width.
 Text is legible and doesn’t overflow.
 10. Repeated steps 3-8.

 What to do:
 1. Checked that the title of "What To Do?" is displayed and aligned centrally above the section.
-2. On screen widths of 992px and above all the contents of this section should be inline filling the pages width.
+2. On screen widths of 992px and above all the contents of this section should be inline filling the page width.
     * Checked that the map renders.
 It should locate to the JQ.
     * Checked the correct buttons load above the map.
 Each button should have a label and an icon that relate to its function.
     * Checked that the brief introduction and explanatory text appears in the recommendation section.